About Us

 In May 2011, we moved from the city to 20 wooded acres in the middle of nowhere.
 We had a desire to grow our own food and get back to a simpler way of living, and city life just wasn't cutting it.
 We finally took the plunge and haven't looked back.

-We started this blog as a way to chronicle our successes and failures and show people how great homesteading can be.
+We started this blog as a way to chronicle our path to self-sufficiency and show others how great homesteading can be.
 If you are living in the city dreaming of a home in the country, we hope you can get some inspiration from us to go for it and live the life you've imagined!

-We love our homestead and are happiest exploring the woods, working on the house, tending to the garden, collecting eggs from our chickens and guineas, and playing with our many animals.
-Take a look around and enjoy your stay.
-We're happy you're here!
+We love just being together on our homestead and are happiest exploring the woods, working on the house, tending to the garden, collecting eggs from our chickens and guineas, and playing with our many animals.

 Feel free to contact us at tdbarani@yahoo.com if you have any questions or need advice on how to get started on your homestead.